OpenBB-finance/openbb-cookiecutter/{{cookiecutter.project_tag}}/README.md

-# OpenBB SDK v4 Financial Framework Cookiecutter Template
+# OpenBB SDK v4 Cookiecutter Template

 ## Introduction

-This is the generated cookiecutter template for the OpenBB SDK v4 Financial Framework.
+This is the generated cookiecutter template for the OpenBB SDK v4.
 It is used to help you create a new project that can be integrated into the existing structure of the SDK.